frintstones/frintstones.github.io/_pages/about.md

   <p>I am a Senior Research Fellow at the <a href="https://www.ip.mpg.de/en/">Max Planck Institute for Innovation and Competition</a>.</p>

 <p>
-  My research focuses on the <strong>drivers of firm innovation strategy and entrepreneurship</strong>.
+  My research focuses on the drivers of firm innovation strategy and entrepreneurship.
   Specifically, I investigate how technological innovation and institutional changes influence inventor mobility, firm patenting, organizational dynamics, internationalization, venture capital investment, and new firm creation.
 </p>

 <p>
-  Recently, I have been investigating the effects of <strong>generative AI on startup founding teams and hiring processes</strong>.
+  Recently, I have been investigating how generative AI affects startup growth and founding team diversity.
   You can find more details in the <a href="./research">research</a> section and on my <a href="./cv">CV</a>.
 </p>
 </div>